-Receptor Sensitivity Number of
+Pocontor Number of Distance from the Source (m) ^c

-, Receptors <20 <50 <100 <350
+Receptor Sensitivity Receptors <20 <50 <100 <350

-High "100 High High Medium Low
+>100 High High Low Low

-10-100 High Medium Low Low
+High 10-100 High Medium Low Low

 1-10 Medium Low Low Low

-Medium ۰1 Medium Low Low Low
+Medium >1 Medium Low Low Low

-Low ۰1 Low Low Low Low
+Low >1 Low Low Low Low

-Table 2: Sensitivity of the Area to Dust Soiling Effects on People and Property ab a The sensitivity of the area should be derived for each of the four activities: demolition, construction, earthworks and trackout.
+^a The sensitivity of the area should be derived for each of the four activities: demolition, construction, earthworks and trackout.
 See STEP 2B, Box 6 and Box 9.

-b Estimate the total number of receptors within the stated distance.
+^b Estimate the total number of receptors within the stated distance.
 Only the highest level of area sensitivity from the table needs to be considered.
 For example, if there are 7 high sensitivity receptors <20 m of the source and 95 high sensitivity receptors between 20 and 50 m, then the total of number of receptors <50 m is 102.
 The sensitivity of the area in this case would be high.

-c For trackout, the distances should be measured from the side of the roads used by construction traffic.
-Without sitespecific mitigation, trackout may occur from roads up to 500 m from large sites, 200 m from medium sites and 50 m from small sites, as measured from the site exit.
+For trackout, the distances should be measured from the side of the roads used by construction traffic.
+Without site-specific mitigation, trackout may occur from roads up to 500 m from large sites, 200 m from medium sites and 50 m from small sites, as measured from the site exit.
 The impact declines with distance from the site, and it is only necessary to consider trackout impacts up to 50 m from the edge of the road.